 Pomelo, also called suha fruit in the Philippines, is one of my favorite fruits.

-Available throughout South East Asia, Pomelo is the largest citrus fruit, with a very thick green to yellow rind and yellow to pink flesh.
-It is also called suha fruit in the Philippines.
+Available throughout South East Asia, pomelo is the largest citrus fruit, with a very thick green to yellow rind and yellow to pink flesh.

 In the Chinese cuisine, the thick rind is oftener dried and used for flavoring or candied and used in desserts.
 Of course it also can be juiced and is an excellent source of Vitamin C.

 - Cut the top and the bottom part of the pomelo off.
 Depending on the size of the fruit, this will be about 1-2 inches.
 There may be several slices needed as you try to get as close to the flesh as possible without actually cutting into the flesh.